nhtnhanbn/nhtnhanbn.github.io/monash/msa26.md

 Polls are open Monday 7th September to Thursday 10th September.
 Students will vote in elections of MSA office bearers, Monash Student Council General Representatives, committees, Lot's Wife Editors and National Union of Students delegates.
 MSA office bearers and MSC General Representatives alongside MSA divisions are voting positions in the Monash Student Council, the MSA's governing body.

 ### [Election timeline](https://msa.monash.edu/hubfs/MSA%20Election%20Timeline%202026.pdf)

+### Election Guide released

+Update 1/9/2026 - 5 clear days until polls open

+Lot's Wife has released the [Election Guide](https://www.yumpu.com/en/document/view/71275719/msa-election-guide-2026), although it is not yet linked on the MSA website.
+The delay in publication was caused by waiting for the returning officer's approval.

+The only missing statements are the independent candidate for Lot's Wife Editor, Change's Residential Community Officer (elected unopposed), and Party in the MSA's statements for the ticket, Education (Public Affairs) Officer, Activities Officer and Women's Affairs Committee.

+Party in the MSA candidate statements are mixed in tone and content, but all critical of the MSA under Change for lacking transparency, neglecting campus experience, using their positions for political career advancement, and increasing office bearer honorariums.

+The list of nominations is hopefully [finalised](https://msa.monash.edu/hubfs/2026%20MSA%20Notice%20of%20Nominations%20Received_FINAL.pdf).
+There have been several "final" iterations released with substantial differences between each, so my numbers below might be slightly off.
+Notably, the two independent candidates for President have been rejected apparently for trying to submit a joint nomination to share the position, making the election for President a head-to-head between Change and Party in the MSA.

+Voting for the University Council elections closed today.
+Results are expected by Thursday.

 ### Voting opens for University Council